Human Rights Law Clinic

 The Human Rights Implementation Centre (HRIC) offers through its Human Rights Law Clinic the unique opportunity for students to work with international, regional and national organisations engaged in the promotion and protection of human rights law.
 Being involved with the clinic is of tremendous benefit to both students and partners.

-* The call for applications is now closed, there will be another opportunity to apply in October 2021.
+* The call for applications is now closed.
+There will be an opportunity to apply for the clinic again in October 2022.

 Founded in 2009, the Human Rights Law Clinic integrates students into the HRIC's work and helps them acquire knowledge and experience in international human rights law and practice.
 Each year the HRIC appoints around seventy members to the clinic.
 Being appointed as a member of the clinic is a fantastic opportunity to work with the Centre.